parkey/proxy2/README.md

 # proxy2

-HTTP/HTTPS proxy in a single python script
+HTTP/HTTPS proxy in a single python script for Python 3.6+

+Forked from https://github.com/inaz2/proxy2 which not supports Python 3.x

 ## Features